-– CBD has numerous additional health benefits over and above the pain-relieving effects; however, opioids detract from overall health and well-being.
+CBD has numerous additional health benefits over and above the pain-relieving effects; however, opioids detract from overall health and well-being.

 	A recent study conducted by Cannabis and Cannabinoid Research into the pain-relieving effects of cannabis published by the NCBI (National Center For Biotechnology Institute) showed overwhelming results in favor of cannabis over that of opioids for chronic pain relief.
 A staggering 96% of participants provided that they used less opioid-based medications when using cannabis in conjunction with their regular prescription medication while experiencing the same pain-relieving effects.
 81% of the study group said that they experienced more significant pain relief when substituting their prescription opioid medication entirely for cannabis.

 	It follows that CBD is as effective, if not more so for use in chronic pain relief in comparison with opioid drugs.

 	The Disadvantages of CBD for Seniors

 	One of the most considerable disadvantages in opting to use CBD to relieve chronic pain as an alternative to opioid drugs is that it is not legal in every state.
 Another negative is that the products are not regulated by the FDA and therefore provide varying degrees of efficacy.
 CBD and medical marijuana are currently not covered by private medical insurance or Medicare.

-It is apparent that senior citizens suffering from chronic pain are leading the charge for CBD to be offered more widely as an effective alternative to addictive and potentially fatal opioid-based pain medications.
+	It is apparent that senior citizens suffering from chronic pain are leading the change for CBD to be offered more widely as an effective alternative to addictive and potentially fatal opioid-based pain medications.